Skip over main navigation

 What to do when you receive your draft EHC plan

-3. request that a particular school or other institution is named in the final EHC plan.
+3. request that the educational setting you would like is named in the final EHC plan.

 You can also ask for a meeting with the LA to discuss your concerns.
-If you want a meeting, the LA is legally required to agree to meet you.
+If you want a meeting, the LA must agree to meet you.
 You should consider taking someone along with you for support.
 You should also consider writing down the exact points you want to make and the questions you want to ask, so that you can be sure that you don’t miss out anything you want to say at the meeting.
 You can leave a copy of your points with the LA officer as a reminder to them.

-You can use our model letter as a starting point to respond to anything you’re not happy with in the draft EHC plan, to request a meeting, and to request a particular school or other institution is named.
+You can use our template letter as a starting point to respond to the draft plan, state anything you’re not happy with in it, to request a meeting, and to request a particular school or other institution is named.

-In order to comply with the overall timescale of 20 weeks from the request for assessment to the final EHC plan, the draft EHC plan should be issued within 14 weeks from the request for an EHC needs assessment.
-If the LA do not send you the draft EHC plan within this time frame, you can use our model letter to complain.
+There is no set deadline for your LA to send out the draft plan, however it must send the final EHC plan within 20 weeks from receiving the request for an EHC needs assessment.
+This is set out in SEND Regulation 13(2).
+In order for your LA to meet this deadline, the draft EHC plan should be issued within 14 weeks from the request for an EHC needs assessment.
+If your LA does not send you the draft EHC plan within this time frame, you can use our template letter to take action.

-If you haven’t been able to find the answer to your question on this page, see our FAQs.
+If you haven’t been able to find the answer to your question on this page, you may find it helpful to read our FAQs.

 Published: 21st March, 2018